binipringle/right-to-be-forgotten/_texts/0-outline.md

 ---

-## X. Substantive Use of Character Evidence
+## XII.
+Substantive Use of Character Evidence

 Module 4, Classes 16 - 18: Substantive Use of Character Evidence (Not for Impeachment)